 - olive oil – for searing the chicken and vegetables.

-- Dijon mustard – this adds a little kick to the sauce.
+- Dijon mustard – this adds a little kick to the sauce (and the sauce for my corned beef egg rolls!)

 - Worcestershire – this adds so much savoriness to the stroganoff sauce.
-Also key in my Dr. Pepper baked beans.
+Also key in my Dr. Pepper baked beans and mini shepherd’s pies.

 - egg noodles – I use old fashioned, wide egg noodles for this chicken stroganoff recipe.